What is a Drug Test?

-What Are the Most Common Types of Drug Tests?
+What Are The Different Types of Drug Tests?

 Most drug test types are done on biological matter to screen for the presence of a drug or a drug’s metabolites, chemicals that are formed by the body as a result of using a certain drug.
-Some of the most popular types of drug testing include the following:
+Some of the most popular types of drug tests include:

 Urine Drug Screening